United Talent Agency

 United Talent Agency (UTA) is a global talent agency based in Beverly Hills, California.
 Established in 1991, it represents artists and other professionals across the entertainment industry.
-As of 2024, the company has more than 1,400 global employees.
-UTA has divisions focused on film, television, music, sports, digital, books, video games, branding and licensing, speaking, marketing, fine arts, news, and broadcasting, among others.
+As of 2024, the company has approximately 2,200 employees.
+UTA has divisions focused on film, television, music, sports, creators, books, video games, branding and licensing, speaking, marketing, news, and broadcasting, among others.
 The agency also operates the non-profit UTA Foundation.